 All online activities planned for Spring 2021 continue as normal, including our monthly Project Nights for artists and creatives working in communities.

 Building work is underway at KWMC The Factory (based at Filwood Green Business Park) to create new training, making and working areas.
 The new space will offer access to tools, equipment and affordable fabrication services, including sewing and embroidery machines and laser-cutting facilities.
-We anticipate the completion of this work in Autumn 2021.
+We anticipate the completion of this work in late spring 2022.

-Over the summer months, The Factory will be slowly introducing existing members and programme participants to the Factory spaces, to allow them to continue making as our renovations complete.
+Over the winter and spring months, The Factory will slowly introduce existing members and programme participants to the Factory spaces, to allow them to continue making as our renovations complete.
+We will also be offering membership to new members at this time on a temporary basis before relaunching the membership scheme to all members and new members later in 2022.
 We have created additional guidance for the use of the space during this time which can be found here.
 We ask that everyone coming to the Factory reads and understands this guidance before arrival.
 If you have any questions please contact firstname.lastname@example.org

 One of our organisational values is resilience; during the first national lockdown in early 2020 our team worked with the communities and groups we support to reimagine activities that could no longer happen in person.
 This included sharing free online resources, creating tutorials to help people use technologies that were new to them, bringing people together in virtual spaces, and creating events that mix on-screen interaction with hands-on creativity – such as sending materials and craft packs to people’s homes in advance of online workshops.
 Thank you to everyone who has embraced these new ways of interacting and worked with us to shape the activities of the last few months.